jkorsi/Portfolio/README.md

 # Portfolio

-This project uses TypeScript, Vite, React and Tailwind CSS.
+This is my personal portfolio project, that uses TypeScript, Vite, React and Tailwind CSS as a FE stack.